 - do you take offers on your items?

 Not everything will sell.
 That’s just the reality.
 Make sure you take a look at everything you want to sell and figure out if someone will actually want it.
 Does it have stains that won’t come out?
 Does it have rips?
-If you can’t wash out or fix the item before listing it then it might not be worth selling; even if someone does buy it, the price will have to be considerably lower.
+If you can’t wash out that stain or fix that rip before listing it, then it might not be worth selling; even if someone does buy it, the price will have to be considerably lower.

 Small imperfections are usually fine BUT make sure you list/photograph any and all imperfections else your customers will be unhappy and leave bad reviews.
-Worst case scenario: they can open a case with PayPal because they did not receive the advertised item and get their money back.
+Worst case scenario: they can open a case with PayPal because they did not receive the advertised item and get their money back as well as the item.
 Honesty is the best policy here.

 The photos you take are super important.
 Depop wants to be able to feature your items to boost sales, therefore you need to think about: